 4. Scrub the Deck

-To clean the deck, dip your soft-bristle brush into the cleaning solution, but make sure it’s not soaking wet.
+To clean the composite deck, dip your soft-bristle brush into the deck cleaning solution, but make sure it’s not soaking wet.
 Gently scrub along the wood grain to lift off the dirt without damaging the surface.
 Focus on spots with stains or dirt buildup, and give those a little extra attention.
-If you’ve got debris stuck between the boards, use a plastic spatula to scrape it out gently—just be careful not to scratch the wood.
+If you’ve got debris stuck between the deck boards, use a plastic spatula to scrape it out gently—just be careful not to scratch the wood.

 5. Rinse Thoroughly

-Once you’re done scrubbing, grab the garden hose again and rinse the deck thoroughly to wash away any leftover soap.
+Once you’re done scrubbing, grab the garden hose again and rinse the deck board thoroughly to wash away any leftover soap.
 It’s super important to get rid of all the soap residue, as any that’s left behind can attract dirt and make the deck look dull over time.
-If you spot any stubborn spots, don’t be shy—go over them again with the scrub brush and rinse once more until the deck looks fresh and clean.

 6. Dry the Deck